Running Your Own Mostro Node

 mostro_pubkey = "YOUR_MOSTRO_PUBKEY_HEX"

-nsec_privkey = "nsec1your_personal_key"
+nsec_privkey = "nsec1your_personal_key" # Auto-generated on first run

 git clone https://github.com/MostroP2P/mostro-watchdog.git